1 Context and Positioning

 Existing experimental studies provide valuable information on the effect of mutation and drugs at specific scales of the tissues.
 The rationale of research is to leverage this knowledge to design a unified modeling framework to emulate the genotype to phenotype relationship in healthy and diseased muscle tissue.
 Furthermore, the knowledge of the mechanical and physiological pathways explaining this relationship, would open the possibility to engineer small protein effectors based on the simulation of their desired macroscopic effect.

 Another potential outcome of the research efforts in understanding the physical principles governing muscle contraction is to design artificial actuators leveraging similar principles.
-As an example, we may consider elactromechanical actuators being used in machines or vehicles.
+As an example, we may consider electromechanical actuators being used in machines or vehicles.
 In some applications, in partiular aircraft engineering, critical functions can be impaired by the malfunction of a single actuator.
 In such situations, critical motions are often ensured by redundant actuators for savety reasons.
 However, in some cases, redundancy is not permitted, either because of steric hindering (e.g. for helicopters) or because of weight cost (e.g. for spatial application).
+Muscle resilience originates from its multiscale structure and multileveled neuronal command.
+The structure and command strategies may be advantageously mimicked to create a new kind of resilient actuator.
+Moreover, recent advancements in nanomachines constructed from purified muscle proteins suggest the potential design of actuators assembled from genuine proteins.13

 In summary, the goal of our research is to provide models of the contraction at different scales that can be used